Chase Rogers

 How to Turn on and Set Up Voicemail Transcription

-1. Once logged in to your Control Panel, click on My Phone Numbers and hover over your desired phone line.
+1. Log in to your control panel, then click on My Phone Numbers, and hover over your desired phone line.

 2. Click on Settings.